 Canada’s largest museum showcases everything from art and archaeology to natural science in over 30 galleries.
-Whether you’re interested in ancient Rome, Chinese temple art, dinosaurs, textiles from the 1st century BC to the present day, or Japanese culture (to name but a few), something at the ROM will likely pique your interest.
+Whether you’re interested in ancient Rome, Chinese temple art, dinosaurs, or Japanese culture (to name but a few), something at the Royal Ontario Museum will likely pique your interest.

 Stop by the Art Gallery of Ontario

-Wandering through the AGO, whether the permanent collection or a special exhibition never gets old.
+Wandering through the Art Gallery of Ontario, whether the permanent collection or a special exhibition never gets old.
 Toronto is lucky to have one of the largest art museums in North America, with a collection of more than 90,000 works of art.
-The collection is comprised of Canadian, European, contemporary art, photography and more.
+The collection is comprised of Canadian, European, contemporary art, photography, and more.

 Shop Until You Drop